carpentries/task-forces/2022/README.md

+## README

-This folder contains taskforce documents for 2022.
+The following folder contains task force documents from 2022.